 Mughlai paratha is a popular street food in Bangladesh.
 It’s a fried flatbread that can be filled with all kinds of things, but egg and chilies are common.
 Since I love eggs and I loved filled flatbreads, I knew I had to try making this.

 I used the recipe from The Yummy Delights, which calls for a filling of egg, chilies, red onions, and some other vegetables.
 The egg goes in raw, which made filling the flatbreads a little challenging, but I think I managed alright.
 I followed the instructions which state to not cook on high heat, but I still feel my mughlai parathas weren’t as cooked on the inside as I’d like.
 They were browned after a few minutes on medium, but I guess I should reduce the temperature a little more and cook longer next time.
 I also think these would have been easier to make if I had made them smaller.
 I made two, because the recipe says it serves two, but the frying process would have been easier if I had made three or four smaller ones instead.
-I think my bread dough was also a little thick, and it would have been easier to make it thinner if I had made smaller parathas.
+My bread dough was also probably a little thick, and it would have been easier to make it thinner if I had made smaller parathas.

 Overall, I did find these to be really delicious.
 I plan on making them again one day, but I’ll adjust the cooking temperature and time a little to see if I get a better result.